MemoTime: Memory-Augmented Temporal Knowledge Graph Enhanced Large Language Model Reasoning: Method

 \subsection{Tree of Time — Hierarchical Temporal Reasoning}

 After temporal grounding, \mot\ enters the Tree of Time (ToT) stage, which transforms grounded temporal structures into a hierarchical reasoning tree.
 Serving as the framework’s central controller, it coordinates decomposition, toolkit execution, sufficiency testing, and answer synthesis.
 Guided by the global plan, the model adaptively alternates between recalling experience, invoking operator-specific toolkits, and refining sub-questions to maintain temporal and semantic consistency.
-Due to the space limitation, the pseudo-code of the ToT is detailed in Algorithm \ref{algorithm:controller} of Appendix \ref{appendix:alg}, and the prompt template is presented in Appendix \ref{appendix:prompt}.
+Due to the space limitation, the pseudo-code of the ToT is detailed in Algorithm \ref{algorithm:controller} of Appendix \ref{appendix:alg}.

 \myparagraph{Question tree construction} Given a temporal question $Q$ and its classified temporal type $\textsf{Type}(Q)$, \mot\ begins by constructing a hierarchical decomposition tree $\mathcal{T}_Q$.
 Each node represents a sub-question with a specific temporal relation or constraint.
 To enhance robustness, decomposition exemplars are retrieved from the experience pool $\mathcal{E}_{pool}$ and integrated into the LLM prompt: